About The Hearth Foundation

 In September 2010, The Hearth Foundation moved out of office space at TUCSON ASSOCIATION OF REALTORS® to temporary offices at our King Road property.
 We stayed there until August 2013 when we moved to our permanent corporate headquarters located at 220 W. Prince Road, Tucson, AZ, 85705.

 The Hearth Foundation is run by a volunteer Board of Directors with the assistance and coordination of one full-time employee and several volunteer professionals who dedicate their time and expertise to further our mission to "provide affordable housing for low-income families in Tucson, AZ."

 "Providing Affordable Housing for Low Income Families"

 220 W. Prince Road ~ Tucson, Arizona 85705 ~ E-mail

 - The Hearth Foundation provides affordable housing for low-income families in Tucson, Arizona.

-- The Hearth Foundation provides a model program for local, regional and national organizations to follow, creating safe housing and facilities for homeless women with children in every community.
+- The Hearth Foundation provides a model program for local, regional and national organizations to follow, creating safe housing and facilities for low-income families in every community.

 - The Hearth Foundation improves the quality of life for its residents by providing a safe environment where they can begin to “rebuild their lives one brick at a time.”